 Assist OHCA associates with understanding and structure of the legal health record, and work flow processes for especially sensitive records.
 Review merger electronic record systems for integration planning, assist with data mapping and transfer procedures, and assure that the prior practice legal health record is retained for medicolegal and audit purposes.

-The IPO maintains active membership in the American Health Information Management Association (AHIMA) as well as the State (ILHIMA) and Regional branches (CIHIMA)of this Organization, incorporating professional ethics, continuing education, and best practice standards into all functions.
+The PO maintains active membership in the American Health Information Management Association (AHIMA) as well as the State (ILHIMA) and Regional branches (CIHIMA)of this Organization, incorporating professional ethics, continuing education, and best practice standards into all functions.

-The Information Privacy Officer should annually re-assess whether the mission, authority, and responsibility, as defined in this charter, continue to be adequate to enable the Privacy Office to accomplish its objectives.
+The Privacy Officer should annually re-assess whether the mission, authority, and responsibility, as defined in this charter, continue to be adequate to enable the Privacy Office to accomplish its objectives.
 The result of this periodic assessment should be communicated to the Chief Human Resources Officer.

 Stay informed of health tip, trends, recipes & more.